msszczep/mccawley-html/README.md

 TODO:
 1 Prettify the stats
-2 Add Twitter Bootstrap
-3 Pad nodes in tree
+2 Pad nodes in tree
-4 Handle borders/margins for adjacent nodes
+3 Handle borders/margins for adjacent nodes
-5 Implement delay of stats
+4 Implement delay of stats